 On certain Sundays we have Liturgy of the Word for Children during 10am Mass.

-Without a Catholic School in the parish we have Sunday School sessions throughout the year.
+Without a Catholic School in the parish we have an active Family Faith Formation (FFF) programme with a variety of sessions held regularly throughout the year.

 We make active use of The Wednesday Word family time leaflet, for children and their parents, where a ‘word’, inspired by the coming Sunday’s Gospel, is suggested for families to talk about in the home.